a22057916w/os/README.md

 ## Chapter 6-2
 1. What is Priority Inversion? and explain the priority-inheritance protocol how to solve it. \
    A lower-priority process holds the resource that is also required by a higher-priority process and thus, the higher-priority must wait for the lower-priority process to finish.
-If the lower-priority process can be preempted by other lower-     priority processes, the higher-priority process needs to wait longer.
+If the lower-priority process can be preempted by other lower-priority processes, the higher-priority process needs to wait longer.
 To solve this problem, the priority-inheritance protocol lets the lower-priority process inherit the higher-priority until it finishes, and then revert.
 In this way, the     inherited process can not be preempted in the case mentioned before.

 2. What is the Bounded-Buffer Problem, and how is it addressed using semaphores? \
-   In the problem, the produces and consumers share the following data structures: \
+   In the problem, the produces and consumers share the following data structures:
       1. *int n* : declare there are n buffers.
       2. *semaphore mutex = 1* : make sure only one producer or consumer can access the buffer.
       3. *semaphore empty = n* : update the empty buffer size by protection of semaphore.
       4. *semaphore full = 0* : update the full buffer size by protection semaphore.

 4. What problem can occur if semaphores are used incorrectly?
-Please list three problems.
+Please list three problems. \
+   1. *Deadlock* : if two processes are both waiting for the resources that are held by each other respectively, the situation will go into deadlock.
+   2. *Starvation* : it could lead to starvation for a process that keeps waiting infinitely, such as LIFO.
+   3. *Race Condition* : if the correct order of wait() and signal() is not maintained, the processes might go into a race condition.

+5.